AnastasiyaVasileuskaya/capstone-project/README.md

 3. Run the app in the development mode with `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 4. To run Storybook `npm run storybook`
 5. To run unit and component tests `npm test`
-6. To run Cypress tests `npm run cypress`
+6. To run Cypress tests `npx cypress open`

 ## Demo